UniversalDependencies/docs/_ga/dep/csubj-cleft.md

 amod(seift, iomaí)
 ~~~

+### NOTE
-NOTE: Sometimes it is difficult to determine whether to use the csubj:cleft label or the acl:relcl label for certain phrases.
+Sometimes it is difficult to determine whether to use the csubj:cleft label or the acl:relcl label for certain phrases.
 Here are a few steps to help determine which label to use.

 1. Check to see if it follows the copula-predicate-subject order-if so then it is likely to be a cleft.
 2. If the phrase is fronted for emphatic reasons then is is likely to be a cleft.